redhat-openstack/infrared/docs/source/plugins.rst

     * ``--dry-run``: Don't execute Ansible playbook.
 Only write generated vars dict to stdout
     * ``--output``: Redirect generated vars dict from stdout to an explicit file (YAML format).

+Inventory:
+    Load a new inventory to active `profile <profile.html>`_.
+The file is copied to profile directory so all ``{{ inventory_dir }}`` references in playbooks still point to profile directory (and not to the input file's directory).

+    .. note:: This file permenantly becomes the profile's inventory.
+To revert to original profile the profile must be cleaned.

 Ansible options:
     * ``--verbose``: Set ansible verbosity level
     * ``--ansible-args``: Pass all subsequent input to Ansible as raw arguments.
 This is for power-users wishing to access